Axion production in the $\eta\to \pi\pi a$ decay within $SU(3)$ chiral perturbation theory

+The $\eta$ physics constitutes an interesting and important subject at many ongoing and planned large science facilities, such as BESIII~\cite{BESIII:2020nme,Fang:2017qgz}, Jefferson-Lab Eta factory~\cite{Gan:2015nyc,Gan:2017kfr,Somov:2024jiy}, the Rare Eta Decays To Probe New Physics (REDTOP) experiment~\cite{Gatto:2019dhj,REDTOP:2022slw}, the Super Tau-Charm Facility (STCF)~\cite{Achasov:2023gey}, etc. The large data samples of $\eta$ at such facilities can provide precious experimental opportunities to explore the axion production mechanism in the $\eta\to\pi\pi a$ decay.
+In this study, we will concentrate on the axion and ALP production from the $\eta\to\pi\pi a$ process by varying the ALP mass from zero to $m_\eta-2m_{\pi}$.
 The leading order (LO) amplitudes of $\eta^{(')}\to\pi\pi a$ in a $U(3)$ chiral framework have been calculated in Ref.~\cite{Gan:2020aco}, and it turns out that apart from the tiny isospin breaking corrections there are only constant terms, which are proportional to $m_\pi^2$, remaining in the amplitudes.
 A variant chiral calculation in Ref.~\cite{Landini:2019eck} gives comparable expressions as the LO results in Ref.~\cite{Gan:2020aco} that only contain the constant terms, and the energy dependent parts are absent at this order.
 Therefore this implies that the higher order effects could give important contributions, comparing with the LO ones.
 The $\eta^{(')}\to\pi\pi a$ decay widths are calculated in Ref.~\cite{Alves:2020xhf} by including the bare resonance exchanges at tree level.
 Very recently, the $\eta^{(')}\to\pi\pi a$ amplitudes are calculated by incorporating the $\pi\pi$ final state interaction into the LO $\eta^{(')}\to\pi\pi a$ amplitudes in Ref.~\cite{Alves:2024dpa}.